University of Washington fInformation School

 • Treat every drill as real.

 • Review your building emergency evacuation information.
+Review the UW guide to faculty preparedness in the classroom.

 • Know your classroom and determine how you would report an emergency.